Arpan-Kreeti/drctc/README.md

 # DRCTC

-To start the application on to its directory and enter `iex -S mix` This will start the Drctc server and you can now make requests to book,cancel and check seat status
+To start the application go to its directory and enter `iex -S mix` This will start the Drctc server and you can now make requests to book,cancel and check seat status

 ## Installation